contradb/contra/terraform/README.md

 packer build ./packer.json.pkr.hcl
 ```

-This'll take 20 minutes or so, and spit out an ami id, like
+This'll take 20 minutes or so, and overwrite the file
-`ami-0c417ea44719574e4`.
-Note this, you'll need it for terraform.
+`contra/terraform/packer-manifest.json`.
+Down below, terraform will
+read the `ami` field from `packer-manifest.json` using the helper
+script `contra/terraform/packer-ami-id`.

+Hobbyists will not want to _merge_ changes to `packer-manifest.json`
+to upstream in github.
+We're saving that file for the canonical
+installation of contradb.com.

 ## Decide if you want a domain name.